 What Can Be Done To Ease Symptoms?

 Eyelid twitching can be bothersome and can even interfere with performing daily tasks.
 Though twitching episodes usually subside after a minute or two, there are some steps you can take to shorten their duration or eliminate them altogether.

 Try using lubricating eye drops to bring some moisture back to your eyes, thus reducing the signals sent to the nervous system to increase the blink rate.
-Dr. Alan B. Schlussel can recommend which over-the-counter drops best suit your eyes’ needs, or prescribe more potent eye drops.
+Dr. Veronica and Dr. Alan can recommend which over-the-counter drops best suit your eyes’ needs, or prescribe more potent eye drops.

 Try gently massaging your closed upper eyelids to suppress the twitching when it occurs.
 The light pressure can help relax the surrounding muscles.
 You can also apply a warm eye compress when the lid is twitching or whenever your eyes feel irritated.

 Additionally, if you experience twitching or cramping in other muscles, such as in your legs, taking some magnesium may help reduce the frequency of the spasms.

 How We Can Help

 Mild eyelid spasms and twitches are generally not something to be concerned about, unless they are prolonged, frequent, or distract you from your normal routine.
 At The Dry Eye Center Of NY & NJ, we aim to provide you with relief from any dry eye symptoms using the latest treatments available.
 If you or a loved one suffer from eye twitches or any other DES symptoms, let us help you manage your ocular condition for a lifetime of clear and comfortable vision.